DalKoe/DalKoe/README.md

 ## Who is Dalkoe
 Developer and Owner of Trono Roleplay.
 Trono has seen over 2500 characters and over 1,867 accounts.<br>
+Creator and Developer of Koe Scripts, Custom scripts for Fivem Roleplay servers.

 ## Discords